Want to know how to make a delicious cherry blossom tea? Keep reading for our favorite tips and tricks on how to make the tea.

-You can find pink "Sakura" cherry blossoms like umbrellas overhead all throughout Japan during the month of April.
-In a unique process, the blossoms are pickled and packaged as tea for a sweet, yet slightly sour, exquisite tea from Kyoto.
-This tea is rarely seen outside of Japan and we use it exclusively in our limited edition Sakura Truffle and this pairing recipe, an elegant cherry blossom tea latte using the blossoms as well as a cherry stem syrup.
+You can find pink "Sakura" cherry tree blossoms like umbrellas overhead all throughout Japan during the cherry blossom season of April.
+In a unique process, the flower blossoms are pickled and packaged as a loose leaf tea for a sweet, yet slightly sour, exquisite herbal tea from Kyoto.
+This cherry blossom green tea is rarely seen outside of Japan, however, we use cherry tea blossoms exclusively in our Vosges limited edition Sakura Truffle luxury chocolates.
+This pairing recipe, an elegant cherry blossom tea latte, also uses the blossoms as well as a cherry stem syrup.

 Pair with the Uzume Collection's Sakura Truffle.

 Yield: 1 cup, Prep Time: 2-3 minutes, Cook Time: 3-5 minutes, Total Time: 5-8 minutes

 1/2 cup milk of choice, Oatly brand oat milk preferred

 1/2 cup purified hot water, spring and alkaline preferred

 1-2 teaspoons homemade cherry tree stem syrup (directions below)

 Sakura Truffle: Kyoto cherry blossom + Sakura leaves + Anko white bean + 36% cacao white chocolate + dragon fruit + white poppy seed